madhaviruwandika/battery-register/README.md

 1. Battery name and post code  is a unique value.
 2. Once the batteries are registered battery information/updates are available via a stream (selected Kafka)

+# Archived Goals
+1. Core requirement of implementing REST API in Spring Boot with given endpoints to register batteries + query batteries
+2. Ensured the system can handle a large number of battery registrations concurrently with Spring JPA transactions + validations such as unique key constraints
+3. Extended the postcode range query to allow filtering based on minimum or maximum watt capacity.
+4. Introduced an endpoint to identify batteries below a certain capacity threshold.
+5. Integrated a logging framework and logs were added appropriately in the service along with the Correlation-Id.
+6. Endpoint was configured for health checks and metrics.
+7. Unit testing was added
+8. Swagger3 is integrated for API documentation.
+9. Ensured backward compatibility for the API and provided versioning
+10. Containerize the application using Docker (Used for local set up)

+# Suggestions were documented for

+* They Architecture for introduce a real-time data stream (e.g., using Kafka or RabbitMQ) that sends updates on battery capacities.
+* Database selection for storing data
+* Resilience4j for rate limiting

 # High level Architecture

 ![My Image](highlevelArch.png)